EduBarreira1212/node-sheets-reader/README.md

     ```
 ## Available Scripts

-In the project directory, you can run:
+In the user-register directory, you can run:

 ### `npm start`